MicroEJ/docs/SDK6UserGuide/install.rst

       - Click on the :guilabel:`Restart IDE` button.

-      To install the snapshot version of the MicroEJ plugin, please refer to :ref:`sdk_6_install_plugin_snapshot`.

       .. warning::

          If the whole Gradle build file is red (in error), check that K2 is disabled and invalidate the caches.
 See :ref:`sdk_6_disable_k2` for more details.